jlongster/farmageddon/README.md

-Back in 2009-2010, I got [Gambit Scheme](http://gambitscheme.org/) running in iOS and decided to build a game with it.
+Back in 2009-2010, I got [Gambit Scheme](http://gambitscheme.org/) running on iOS and decided to build a game with it.
 The result was Farmaggedon, a stupid game where you blow up farm animals to avoid being hit by them.

 I blogged about my progress working with Scheme on iOS back then and evidently a lot of people were inspired by it.
 Recently [another iOS game](https://news.ycombinator.com/item?id=7361947) was featured on Hacker News that was written in Gambit Scheme, and it inspired me to dredge up the source of my game and completely open source it.